 Alex is a writer, researcher and translator based in São Paulo, Brazil and is host of Aufhebunga Bunga podcast.
 He is the co-author of The End of the End of History (Zero, 2021).
 Alex offers consultancy, research & language services.

 Here at Anthroposcenic, my personal blog – and in various outlets – I write on global politics, with a focus on Brazil, the UK and Europe.
 I’m interested in ideas and ideologies, in how our increasingly crisis-ridden times are giving rise to new forces, both democratic and anti-democratic.
-My primary concern today is the phenomenon of ‘anti-politics’, on which I am researching a book.

 My academic background is in international relations (LSE; King’s College London) and sociology (University of Kent at Canterbury).
 My academic concern centred around consumerism and anti-consumerism; on how changes in capitalist culture brought forward opposition movements, and how capitalism then ‘recuperates’ or incorporates the demands and desires of these movements.
 In my MA (King’s), I asked whether contemporary anti-consumerism is a form of romantic anti-capitalism.
 In my MPhil, I critiqued notions of ‘ethical capitalism’ by exploring the moral economy of fair trade.